zomagic/automods/README.md

 	Target folder name for external modules (relative to the CerberusX folder)<br>
 	Without arguments (default), it will use 'modules_ext'<br>

+--nobackup <br>
+	By default automatic backups are performed in specific scenarios to prevent data loss.
+	This command will eliminate the backup function

 -update=modname,modname,... <br>
 	Force to update this modules and replace what in your system. <br>
 	Without this command, it will skip if your system already have that module.<br>